 iPhone 11, Premium Accessories worth P21,700, and a trip to Bohol for two at Amorita Resort worth P52,600

 “A hero can be anyone who gives influence to your life, and I consider my father as one.
-Everyday is a challenge to endure for my father who planted crops that can be sold to the market just to support us.
+Every day is a challenge to endure for my father who planted crops that can be sold to the market just to support us.
 Everything is a risk for a farmer like my father.
-In a remote place of Malungon Sarangani, he plow the fields, raises livestock and do his farming all by faith.
-It’s even more challenging because the harvested products can only be transported to the nearest town through horse-carriage or by lifting it on your back.
+In a remote place of Malungon Sarangani, he plows the fields, raises livestock, and does his farming all by faith.
+It’s even more challenging because the harvested products can only be transported to the nearest town through horse carriage or by lifting them on your back.
 All of these under the heat of the sun to the threatening rain, he teaches us to be resilient.

 My father is a testimony that chivalry is not dead.
 His job is not just about providing for the family, but it’s also for the community.
 He is an epitome of a good Filipino citizen, he represents every valiant farmers, and he embodies every father who chooses this career selflessly.
 If becoming humane means doing his ways, I will forever be grateful to follow his path.

 He is a man of action.
-A proud of his ethnicity.
+He is proud of his ethnicity.
 And an honored indigenous farmer.

 He is my hero, our hero.
 He is my father!”

 Nicole Solomon shot on iPhone 6 Plus